onlyafly/tradgard/README.md

 Make a copy of the file "example.env" and name the copy ".env".

-Change these variables in the ".env" file to customer values:
+Change these variables in the ".env" file to custom values:

     ADMIN_USERNAME=foo
     ADMIN_PASSWORD=bar
     COOKIE_32_BYTE_HASH_KEY=This key should be 32 bytes long COOKIE_32_BYTE_BLOCK_KEY=This key should be 32 bytes long

-Install all depedencies:
+Install all dependencies:

     make deps